steinnberg/ML_DVRC_2025/Lecture1/Lab2/README.md

 ## 🧭 Step 4.
 Optional Bonus

  - Publish a simple notebook on Kaggle with your cleaned dataset from Lab 1.

- -Sync your VSCode project with GitHub using push/pull.
+ - Sync your VSCode project with GitHub using push/pull.
  - Upload a simple trained model to HuggingFace Hub.

 ## 🎓 Evaluation Criteria